 In 2015, PLOS.org published a groundbreaking study discussing the link between mental health and violent behavior in college students.
 The study noted that nearly 37% of the college students studied had some form of diagnosable mental health disorder, and that such disorders contributed to a wide range of serious, violent behaviors.

-It is also the case that reports of more students seeking mental health counselling need to be quantified.
-Are more students seeking mental health counselling because more counselling is available?
-Are students seeking more virtual counselling because of issues relating to self-stigma and disclosure expectations?
+It is also the case that reports of more students seeking mental health counseling need to be quantified.
+Are more students seeking mental health counseling because more counseling is available?
+Are students seeking more virtual counseling because of issues relating to self-stigma and disclosure expectations?
 Or is student mental health actually deteriorating due to the pandemic?
 If the latter is true, it then has to be determined:

 - Whether a greater number of students are developing mental health disorders